MathiasBerlancourt/ex_FastAPI/README.md

 ### GET /quizz

-Endpoint to get a quizz with randomized questions order.
-The user need to choose a subject an use
+Endpoint to get a quiz with randomized question order.
+The user needs to choose a subject and use.

 <b>Headers :</b>